subspace/protocol-specs/docs/runtime.md

 - `Mmr`: A pallet for MMR proofs.
 - `SubspaceMmr`: A custom pallet for Subspace MMR proofs.
 - `Messenger`: A custom pallet for cross-chain messages, including between consensus and domains and intra-domain.
-- `Transporter`: A custom pallet to relay messages.
+- `Transporter`: A custom pallet to transfer funds between consensus chain and domains.
 - `Sudo`: A pallet that allows superuser access.